smil-thakur/DailyFlow/README.md

-# DayFlow: Team Calendar & Schedule Manager
+# DailyFlow: Team Calendar & Schedule Manager

-DayFlow is a modern, interactive calendar and schedule management app for teams.
+DailyFlow is a modern, interactive calendar and schedule management app for teams.
 Built with React, TypeScript, Supabase, and Vite, it empowers organizations to visualize, manage, and optimize employee schedules with ease.

 ---